 I love first-perspective novels.
 They fascinate me and pull me into the story, making me really feel the emotions the narrator has.
 I feel I am the character.
 Films usually show the third-person-perspective, since you fully see the characters act.
 I want a first-person narrative.
 I want the audience to really be in the film, to give a view of the world that is similar to the way it is in gaming.
-Thus all happens in the main character’s POV.
+Thus, all happens from the main character’s POV.
 At first, the story was supposed to show the perspective of a bullied child.
-While researching, I realized that no one is mean without reasons, yet those rarely are investigated.
+While researching, I realized that no-one is mean without reasons, yet those are rarely investigated.
 The bully gets punished for his actions and not asked why.
 So I decided to swap the perspective to the mean kid.
 I don’t want to justify rude behavior, but show that it may be worth taking the time to dig deeper and start finding the true issue.

 Country of production